Stock Warrants: What Are They and How Do I Exercise Them?

 How the SPAC Boom Came About

-Here’s a table that shows the number of SPAC IPOs by year and the capital raised.
+Here’s a table with the number of SPAC IPOs by year and the capital raised.
 It shows that the number of SPACs that have listed on the stock market have steadily increased in recent years.

-Only 13 debuted in 2016, but more than 200 launched in the first two months of 2021.
-The number of SPACs in the stock market really jumped in 2020, quadrupling from 59 to 248.
-The table also shows the money raised through these IPOs has also climbed dramatically, with SPACs amassing $83 billion in 2020.
+Only 13 debuted in 2016, but the number of SPACs in the stock market spiked in 2020, quadrupling from 59 to 248, and more than 600 launched during 2021.
+The table also shows the money raised through these IPOs also climbed dramatically, but has since fallen again after a blowout year in 2021.

 Year